Virginia soldier surprises daughter after 9-month deployment overseas

 WILLIAMSBURG, Va.
-(WAVY) — A Williamsburg teenager got a surprise from a special soldier on Friday.
+(WAVY) — On Friday, a 14-year-old girl in Williamsburg, Virginia got a surprise from a special soldier.

-Her dad, who’s been deployed with the army for the last nine months, returned home early.
+Sgt.
+Ray Cortright, who had been deployed with the Army for the last nine months, returned home early to see his daughter, Piper.

-Our sister station WAVY 10 On Your Side was there for the emotional homecoming.

 “It’s been really rough because I’m trying not to give off any hints,” Cortright said.

-Cortright hadn’t seen his 14-year-old daughter Piper in nine months.
-The two are no strangers to deployment — this is the fourth one they’ve been through.
+Cortright hadn’t seen his daughter in months.
+The two are no strangers to deployment — this was the fourth and final one they’ve been through.

-“For the both of us, we have a really strong bond so being away from each other, it’s rough,” Cortright said.
+“For the both of us, we have a really strong bond so being away from each other, it’s rough,” he said.

+Cortright last spoke to Piper a couple of days before his surprise return.

 Piper took a moment to register who she was looking at once she removed the blindfold, then jumped into her father’s arms, unable to hold back the tears.